fboucquez/symbol-bootstrap/docs/wizard.md

   -t, --target=target                     [default: target] The target folder where the symbol-bootstrap network is
                                           generated

+  --logger=logger                         [default: Console] The loggers the command will use.
+Options are:
+                                          Console,ConsoleLog,File,Silent.
+Use ',' to select multiple loggers.

   --network=mainnet|testnet|localNetwork  The node or network you want to create

   --noPassword                            When provided, Bootstrap will not use a password, so private keys will be